History of Detroit Pistons in Timeline

 In November 1981, the Detroit Pistons acquired Vinnie Johnson in a trade with the Seattle SuperSonics.

-In 1981, the Detroit Pistons discontinued the lightning bolt theme and returned to their classic block lettering and simple side panel pattern, staying with this look until 1996.
+In 1981, the Detroit Pistons discontinued the lightning bolt theme and returned to its classic block lettering and simple side panel pattern, staying with this look until 1996.

-In 2008, Detroit advanced to the Eastern Conference Finals for the sixth straight season.
-This put the Detroit Pistons second on the all-time list of most consecutive conference finals appearances, behind only the Los Angeles Lakers, who appeared in eight straight conference finals from the 1981–82 to 1988–89 seasons.
+In 2008, the Detroit Pistons advanced to the Eastern Conference Finals for the sixth straight season, second on the all-time list of most consecutive conference finals appearances, behind the Los Angeles Lakers, who appeared in eight straight conference finals from 1981–82.

 In February 1982, the Detroit Pistons acquired center Bill Laimbeer in a trade with the Cleveland Cavaliers.